tapis-project/paas/README.md

 Run the tests
 -------------

-1) Add a real token to the b_token variable in pgrest.tests.py.
-Note: don't push an image build with this token in it (TODO -- this step will change.)
+1) Add a real token to the test_token variable in config-local.json.

 2) Run all the tests: docker-compose run api python manage.py test